SOTR654/copy/docs/Objects/Sheet.md

     returns:
       - type: Range
         description: Fixed range containing all cells between Start and End.

-  - name: GetAllCells
-    description: Returns a list with all the cells on the page.
-    returns:
-      - type: Range
-        description: Fixed range containing all cells.

   - name: ClonePage
     description: Create a new temporary page with all the current page data.